 - Garmin inReach Mini

-- zipper pouch with id, cards, cash, biz cards
+- zipper pouch with id, cards, cash

-- phone, headlamp (Nitecore NU25), power bank (20,000mAh)
+- phone, power bank, headlamp (Nitecore NU25)

 - USB-C cable, mini USB cable, pen